 Eben Jordan is shown as the owner on the original building permit application for 174-176 Marlborough, dated June 24, 1876, and on the final inspection, dated April 5, 1877.
-No architect is indicated on either document.
+Timothy E Stuart and William H. Stuart, masons and builders, are shown as the builders; no architect is indicated on either document.

 On March 2, 1877, 174 Marlborough was purchased from Eben Jordan by Benjamin Smith Rotch.
 He and his wife, Annie Bigelow (Lawrence) Rotch, lived at 3 Commonwealth.